franknmungai/react-hackathon/docs/08-highlighting-options.md

 ## Reducers

 A reducer is a function that updates our state.
-It takes in the original _state_ value as its first argument and an `action` as its second, and based on the type of this action, it returns a new updated state.
+It takes in the previous _state_ value as its first argument and an `action` as its second, and based on the type of this action, it returns a new updated state.
 This actions are usually _dispatched_ from our components as we will see in a moment.

 We use a `switch` statement to check the action type and handle different cases.
 If the type of action dispatched is `types.SET_POSSIBLE_MOVES` we return a new object and update the `possibleMoves` property to what is returned from `getPositions(action.moves)`.
 When this action is _dispatched_ from our `Game` component, the reducer will receive a property from the action called `moves`, it will be an array of the possible moves that need to be set e.g `[a3, a4]`.
 This `moves` array can include the actual pieces e.g `['Na3', 'Nc3', 'Nf3', 'Nh3']`.
 That's why we use the `getPositions` function to extract the cell information and pass this value to our `possibleMoves` property.